OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

 schema the first row is the bottom most).
 Then we select from the index array the points in the *ith* row (*ii* array).
 In the internal loop we go through columns and select the points in *jth* column from the points in the row.
-We get the point indices using the 3rd column of index, which his the point index in the *points* array.
+We get the point indices using the 3rd column of index, which is the point index in the *points* array.
 So *pp* is the array of points inside the *ith* row and *jth* column cell of grid.
 Finally the selected function (min, max, mean, etc.) is used for Z coordinates to get the cell value (*gr*) if